 7. Self-Manage or Hire a Manager?

-The honest answer is: it depends on how much you value your time and how good you are at the six things above.
+The honest answer is: it depends on how much you value your time, how good you are at the twelve things above, and whether you live within an hour of your property.
 For most absentee NWA owners, a professional manager earns their fee through higher revenue alone—before you factor in time savings or stress reduction.
-See our comparison: self-managing vs. hiring a property manager.
+For local, hands-on owners with bandwidth and STR experience, self-management can work well.

 8. Frequently Asked Questions